 Of the over 300,000 Albertans earning less than $15 per hour, 60,000 (or 18 per cent) have at least one child under the age of 18.
 For many of these people, low wages are not just a “poverty sentence” for themselves – they’re a sentence for their children and families, as well.

 Isn’t it true that the majority of Alberta’s low-wage workers are teenagers or young people with few financial responsibilities?

-No. More than 60 per cent of Albertans earning less than $15 an hour are the over the age of 25 and are the heads of households or their spouses.
-The majority of these workers are women and 33,000 of them are single parents.
+No. Most Albertans earning less than $15 an hour are the over the age of 25 and are the heads of households or their spouses.
+The majority of these workers are women and 16,000 of them are single parents.
 Even if the low-wage workers in question are young, so what?
 Just because they’re young doesn’t mean that employers should be allowed to exploit them.
 And being young doesn’t automatically mean that they don’t have financial responsibilities.

 Here in Alberta, three industries are particularly notable in terms of their over-reliance on low-wage employment: the accommodation and food services sector; the retail trade sector and the agricultural sector.
 More than two-thirds (67 per cent) of the people working in Alberta’s accommodation and food services sector are paid $15 per hour or less.
 In the retail trade sector the corresponding figure is 51 per cent; and in the agricultural sector, the figure is 38 per cent.
 No other sectors in the Alberta economy come close to these sectors when it comes to the low-wages they pay.
 This helps explain why it is employers from these sectors who have been most vocal in their opposition to a $15 minimum wage.
 They’ve built their business models on a foundation of poverty wages – and they don’t want anything to change.